rthombs/xtdfet/README.md

 and so on.

-The long-run effects are estimated by summing the coefficients of the moderating variable by year and dividing it 1-the sum of coefficients on the lag(s) of the dependent variable.
-For example, for an lagged dependent variable (LDV) model, the long-run effect is calculated as:
+The long-run effects are estimated by summing the coefficients of the variable of interest by year and dividing it by 1-the sum of the coefficients on the lag(s) of the dependent variable.
+For example, for a lagged dependent variable (LDV) model, the long-run effect is calculated as:

      (_b[var] + _b[var*time_1990])/(1 - _b[L.DV])